Use enhanced lists

 To apply a current user wildcard, select Me (logged in user) as the field value.
 The filter will then apply to the user who is viewing the list.
 This wildcard is available in fields where the value is a user.

-6. Click Add condition to add another condition to the filter as an OR statement.
+6. Click Add condition to add another condition to the filter.

 7. When the filter is applied, you can open the Filter options again to change the filter options or clear all of the filters.